 According to Chinese scientists, arthritic joints have high amounts of CB2 receptors, which can be used as a pathway for treatment.
 CB2 is a molecule in the cell wall, functioning as a gateway for cannabinoids to enter the cell.
-The cell has a way of attracting useful compounds that pass through it during bodily processes.
+The cell attracts useful compounds that pass through it during bodily processes.

-Although the body generates its endocannabinoids that function through the CB2 receptors, cannabis-infused drugs can pass through the same door.
+Although the body generates endocannabinoids that function through the CB2 receptors, cannabis-infused drugs can pass through the same door.
 For this reason, scientists trust that cannabis can effectively treat disorders such as rheumatoid arthritis.